-This program offers assessments and caring individual and family therapy services, with services offered in Spanish or English.
+This program offers assessments and caring individual and family therapy services in English or Spanish.
 For those who are interested, our therapists also provide counseling from a distinctively Christian perspective combined with research based and field accepted best practices.
 We seek to support the recovery and well being of each person, equip them with tools with which to better cope with their circumstances, and find emotionally healthy ways to reach their goals in counseling.
 Our therapists are caring and well trained professionals who wish to assist you in your counseling experience.

 Sex Addiction Counseling

 The core issues related to the treatment of sexual addiction rests in the identification of thought distortions, repressed feelings, negative core beliefs and maladaptive coping mechanisms related to a repetitive pattern of resulting sexual obsessions.

 Those who struggle with sexual addiction may develop behaviors that become increasingly more dangerous as they act out.
 These behaviors can often put the individual at risk, with little regard for the consequences.
 As these behaviors continue, the individual may become isolated and alienated from their families, spouses, friends and colleagues.
 During these intense moments of shame there is a greater propensity toward re-offending and acting-out to fill the internal void.
 This repetitive cycle is often referred to as the “Shame Cycle.”
 Our therapeutic model empowers clients to interrupt the cycle and encourages personal responsibility.